TigerInYourDream/blog-source/source/_posts/Logout-Issue.md

 Before describing the logout issues, let's define two concepts:

 - logout: Clicking the logout button to exit robrix by interacting with matrix
-- shut down: Clicking x to exit the robrix processS
+- shut down: Clicking x to exit the robrix process

 ### The Earliest 'Dead-Pool' Issue in Logout